The only Dutch book to successfully overturn a full book ban:

 “It reads like a thriller, but it’s all true, backed by documents.
 It’s time the Ministry of Defence came clean, told the truth and, more importantly, showed it—through the photos.”

-From professor to press: acclaim for an accurate account of the deadly serious affair.
+From professor to press: acclaim for a meticulous account of the deadly serious affair.

 “Meticulously written and well documented.”